wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+Version 1.1.3.1, *released 04/28/14*

+* Fixed a bug in one of the spam filters.
+* Fixed 2 bugs that caused error messages on certain configurations.

 Version 1.1.3.0, *released 04/25/14*

 * Added new filters and improved current filters in the algorithmic spam protection layer.